Torres (musician): Torres (2012–2014)

 Scott has toured extensively in the U.S. and Europe with a wide variety of musicians, including Lady Lamb the Beekeeper, Okkervil River, Sharon Van Etten, and Hamilton Leithauser.
 They appeared as a guest on Van Etten's 2014 album Are We There and released a single, "New Skin", through Weathervane Music in June 112014.

 Sprinter (2015–2016)

 Scott released their second album Sprinter on May 5, 2015, through Partisan Records.
 Unlike Torres, which was produced in Nashville, Sprinter was recorded in Dorset, England and produced by Rob Ellis.
 Scott described Sprinter as "something that would feel massive and heavy" with electronic elements, deliberate guitars and languid arrangements.

 Three Futures (2017)

+Scott's third album Three Futures was released on September 29, 2017.
+It was once again produced by Rob Ellis.
+Production started in Stockport, England, and was completed in the same Dorset studio where Scott had worked on Sprinter.
+Three Futures takes inspiration from electropop, gothic industrial, and Krautrock.
 Scott also contributed a cover version of "Until I Die" to the Brandi Carlile charity compilation album Cover Stories.

 Silver Tongue (2020)

 Scott's fourth studio album Silver Tongue was released on January 31, 2020, via Merge Records.
 Pitchfork gave it a positive review saying "Tongue is both her most intimate and eclectic album thus far".
 "Dressing America" was selected as "Song of the Day" by Kevin Cole, the host of The Afternoon Show on KEXP-FM.